New York State Teachers' Retirement System v. General Motors Company

 Lead Plaintiff Achieves a $300 Million Settlement

-Lead Plaintiff New York State Teachers’ Retirement System, on behalf of itself and the Settlement Class, reached a settlement of the Action for $300,000,000 in cash (the “Settlement”) that resolves all claims in the Action.
+Lead Plaintiff New York State Teachers’ Retirement System, on behalf of itself and the Settlement Class, as defined in the Notice, reached a settlement of the Action for $300,000,000 in cash (the “Settlement”) that resolves all claims in the Action.
+The Claim Filing Deadline for the Settlement was April 27, 2016.
+For more information about the Settlement, you may visit www.GMSecuritiesLitigation.com.

 On February 13, 2014, GM announced a recall of 779,000 cars, including the Company's 2005-2007 Chevrolet Cobalt and the 2007 Pontiac G5, because of defects with their ignition switches.
 Specifically, the defect enabled the ignition switch key to move out of position, causing the car to shut off and critical safety features to become disabled.
 GM also disclosed on February 13 that there have been 22 crashes involving its cars where the airbags did not deploy, including five crashes that caused six deaths.